Power BI + Google Analytics = Power Analytics

 Connecting Power BI with Google Analytics

-Using Power BI Desktop, you can explore and visualize the Google Analytics content pack.
+Using Power BI Desktop, software developers can explore and visualize the Google Analytics content pack.
 By using Google Analytics along with Power BI, you can immediately connect and gain insights into your data and site usage in the last 6 months, allowing you to build custom reports.
+How to perform this action is mentioned below.

 - In the top navigation pane, click Get Data.